Ansible

 You will need to provide the old password and then provide a new password and confirm it for this to work.

 When you need to decrypt content from a playbook with encrypted variables that have been created with different passwords and vault IDs, pass multiple --vault-id flags when executing the playbook.
-For example:

 ansible-playbook --vault-id prod@prod_password_file --vault-id dev@dev_password_file --test@test_password_file playbook.yml

-In case you use a specific vault ID or a password source more frequently than others, you can define default options and avoid passing them every time.
+If you use a specific vault ID or a password source more frequently than others, you can define default options and avoid passing them every time.
 Leverage DEFAULT_VAULT_DENY_LIST and DEFAULT_VAULT_PASSWORD_FILE to set this up.

-Ansible Vault Best Practices
+Ansible Vault best practices

 Here are best practices to consider when you are using Ansible Vault:

-• Use strong passwords for encryptions – You should avoid easily guessed passwords, and ensure your passwords are strong and complex.
+• Use strong passwords for encryptions: You should avoid easily guessed passwords, and ensure your passwords are strong and complex.

-• Rotate secrets regularly – Regularly rotate secrets stored in Ansible Vault to reduce the risk of unauthorized access in case of a breach.
+• Rotate secrets regularly: Regularly rotate secrets stored in Ansible Vault to reduce the risk of unauthorized access in case of a breach.

 Spacelift’s vibrant ecosystem and excellent GitOps flow can greatly assist you in managing and orchestrating Ansible.
 By introducing Spacelift on top of Ansible, you can then easily create custom workflows based on pull requests and apply any necessary compliance checks for your organization.